 A homologous series of aliphatic nitriles was studied, from hydrogen cyanide to hexanenitrile.
 With the exception of HCN (discussed below), the transition dipoles and difference dipoles are nearly identical across the series (Table 1).
 Other Stark parameters vary some, but with no clear trends and with less magnitude than the variation between aliphatic and other nitriles.
-The molecular polarizability changes by about a factor of 3 from acetonitrile to hexanenitrile,37 suggesting that the molecular polarizability has a minimal influence on vibrational Stark effects for nitriles.
+The molecular polarizability changes by about a factor of 3 from acetonitrile to hexanenitrile36, suggesting that the molecular polarizability has a minimal influence on vibrational Stark effects for nitriles.

-Lengthening the hydrocarbon chain to two units in propionitrile results in an absorption spectrum with a single peak and no discernible Fermi resonance.
+Lengthening the hydrocarbon chain to two units in propionitrile results in an absorption spectrum with a single peak and no discernable Fermi resonance.
 However, on adding one, two, or three more CH2 units to the hydrocarbon chain, giving butyronitrile, valeronitrile and hexanenitrile, respectively, the absorption spectra show a pair of peaks (Figure 2C shows butyronitrile).
-In all cases, the peaks fit well with a pair of modified Voigt line shapes, without any extra absorption between the peaks.
-Using the fits, the peak separations are 9.7, 13.0, and 13.0 cm^{-1} for the respective nitriles, while the ratios of the areas of the lower and higher frequency peaks are 0.22: 1, 1.38:1, and 0.006:1 (all at 74 K).
+In all cases, the peaks fit well with a pair of modified Voigt lineshapes, without any extra absorption between the peaks.
+Using these fits, the separations between the peaks are 9.7, 13.0, and 13.0 cm-1 for the respective nitriles, while the ratios of the areas of the lower and higher frequency peaks are 0.22:1, 1.38:1, and 0.006:1 (all at 74K).
 Possible assignments for the multiple peaks include Fermi resonant interactions as seen for acetonitrile, heterogeneous sample conformations involving anti and gauche conformations, partial dimer formation in the sample, solvent heterogeneity, or a combination of these factors.
-These assignments do not affect the analysis of VSE data, although the interpretation varies considerably.
-From a variety of experiments, all of the possible assignments involving simple heterogeneity can be eliminated: (i) spectra are independent of sample concentration over a wide range of concentrations at both room temperature and at 74 K, indicating that dimer formation does not occur at the concentrations used; (ii) the relative areas of the peaks are different for different compounds, and none agree with the Boltzmann population calculations that the ratio of gauche: anti populations are expected to be about 0.07:1 in the frozen samples or 0.6:1 at room temperature;38 (iii) the peak separations are much larger than those between homologous nitriles or than those calculated with AM1 methods for gauche and anti conformations ($<1 \text{ cm}^{-1}$), also arguing against assignment based on conformational heterogeneity; (iv) room temperature spectra show multiple peaks and the solvent phase transition is not apparent in temperature dependent spectra, suggesting that solvation is not primarily responsible for the multiple peaks; and (v) room temperature spectra in toluene are very similar to those in 2-MeTHF, indicating again that specific solvation effects are not important.
+These assignments don't affect the analysis of VSE data, although the interpretation varies considerably.
+From a variety of experiments, all the possible assignments involving simple heterogeneity can be eliminated: (i) spectra are independent of sample concentration over a wide range of concentrations at both room temperature and at 74K, indicating that dimer formation does not occur at the concentrations used; (ii) the relative areas of the peaks are different for different compounds, and none agree with the Boltzmann population calculations that the ratio of gauche:anti populations are expected to be about 0.07:1 in the frozen samples or 0.6:1 at room temperature37; (iii) the peak separations are much larger than those between homologous nitriles or than those calculated with AM1 methods for gauche and anti conformations (<1 cm-1), also arguing against assignment based on conformational heterogeneity; (iv) room temperature spectra show multiple peaks and the solvent phase transition is not apparent in temperature dependent spectra, suggesting that solvation is not primarily responsible for the multiple peaks; and (v) room temperature spectra in toluene are very similar to those in 2-MeTHF, indicating again that specific solvation effects are not important.
 Thus, simple heterogeneity is unlikely, and the multiple peaks are almost certainly due, at least in part, to Fermi resonance.
 However, it remains surprising that Fermi resonance would yield significantly different spectra for each of the aliphatic nitriles studied.
-It is also surprising that the valeronitrile absorption spectrum shows a strong temperature dependence, whereas the other nitriles show a weak temperature dependence (data not shown).
+It is also surprising that valeronitrile shows a strong temperature dependence, whereas the other nitriles show a weak temperature dependence.